mzomparelli/zVirtualDesktop/README.md

 --Fixed where some keys were duplicated or missing from the hotkey form drop down
 --Made the drop down box on the hotkey form easier to find what you are looking for
 --The above changes to the drop down on the hotkey form made previous settings incompatible with this version.
 I'm sooo sorry :(
---Fixed WIN key sticking in keydown position when locking your machine
+--Fixed WIN key sticking in keydown position when locking your machine with WIN+L

 1.0.27
 --Added new hotkey actions